unode/deep-learning-intro/_extras/design.md

 - execute a min-max normalization on floating point data
 - sketch how to insert missing timestamps or literal values (i.e. factors or non-numeric entries)
 - implement a transformation of categorical values into a numerical encoding (`int8`)
-- argue for or against strategies to to normalize data
+- argue for or against strategies to normalize data
 - formulate techniques beyond transformations to clean data (exploit correlations, create summary statistics, ...)

 ### Design and train a Deep Neural Network